When Crossing boundaries is a good thing

 Also critical is an awareness that knowledge needs to be both shared (in open source frameworks) and validated within the system and culture it is created.
 True innovation can occur in the synthesising process, where knowledge is experienced with open hearts and minds.

 PlantLab 22 Te Tai Tokerau is an example of a transdisciplinary project in action.
-It’s part innovation lab, part pop up installation, part independent research hub, part CBD activation.
-It is one of several projects (including my PhD) in which I have facilitated parallel realities with a bigger purpose in mind.
+It’s part innovation lab, part pop-up installation, part independent research hub, and part CBD activation.
+It is one of several projects (including my PhD) in which I have facilitated parallel realities with a bigger purpose.

-This project, with a botanical bent, will result in a physical pop-up innovation lab located in the Whangarei CBD (in September of 2022) as well as an online symposium and a series of virtual workshops sharing emerging research.
+This project, with a botanical bent, will result in a physical pop-up innovation lab located in the Whangarei CBD (in September 2022), an online symposium, and a series of virtual workshops sharing emerging research.
 In addition, learning will be shared in an open platform after the project is complete.

 Forms of research include traditional scientific and creative experiments, poetry, narrative, ceramics, creative tech hacking, meditation, videography and sketching – among many others.

 Be aware that I am not saying this is the answer.
 That would be oddly ironic in a post that says narrow solutions are never sound.
-Instead, I am simply saying that it’s essential to find ways to communicate across barriers to a larger end.
+Instead, I am simply saying that finding ways to communicate across barriers to a larger end is essential.
 The key to this is self-awareness and an openness to learn.

 This project, and other transdisciplinary ones like it, are one way of addressing some of the challenges we face.
 Others are occurring in the world right now.
 Especially as alternative currencies and resourcing systems mean research can be resourced and shared outside traditional institutions.
 As a result, breakthroughs will become more frequent.